Skip to main content

 If you are a PHD student check with the Research Degrees Office.

-On the interruption form you need to write your planned date of return.
+The interruption form ask for your planned date of return.
 The date you are allowed to resume depends partly on what point in the year you interrupt.
-For example, if you sit the Semester A exams in January and then interrupt before the deadline, you will have completed the assessments for Semester A and can therefore normally only resume at the start of semester B the following academic year.
-Whereas if you interrupt by the deadline before the Semester A exams, you would normally have the option to either resume your studies in September and re-take Semester A or resume the following January to sit your January exams, and continue onto Semester B to continue your course.
+For example, if you sit the Semester A exams in January and interrupt before the assessment period, you will have completed the assessments for Semester A and can therefore normally only resume at the start of semester B the following academic year.
+Whereas if you interrupt by the deadline before the Semester A exams, you may have the option to either resume your studies the following September and re-take Semester A or, resume the following January to sit your January exams, and continue onto Semester B.

 If you are an undergraduate student, you may complete the academic year but decide during the summer vacation that you need to Interrupt your studies for the year ahead.
 You would still need to obtain permission from your Academic School and submit an Interruption of Study form, but the normal interruption deadlines do not apply in this situation.